Directive on representative actions – analysis

 Instead, Directive 2020/1828 stipulates that the representative action must provide sufficient information about the consumers affected by the representative action.

-Consultation with the entrepreneur is thus a kind of attempt to resolve the dispute amicably at the pre-litigation stage.
+Consultations with the entrepreneur are thus a kind of attempt to resolve the dispute amicably at the pre-litigation stage.

-In a representative action, an authorized entity may request:
+In a representative action, a qualified entity may request:

-An authorized entity bringing an action for the imposition of injunctive measures to cease harmful practices is not required to prove actual loss or damage, nor intent or negligence on the part of the trader.
+A qualified entity bringing an action for the imposition of injunctive measures to cease harmful practices is not required to prove actual loss or damage, nor intent or negligence on the part of the entrepreneur.

 Directive 2020/1828 mandates that representative actions for injunctive measures to cease harmful practices must be conducted with due procedural expediency.